 CASE IN POINT: AN AGROCHEMICAL PLANT

-An agrochemical plant in southeast U.S. maintained more than 150 stainless steel tanks, each about 30 feet tall.
-Their end product includes chemicals, fertilizers, seed treatments and biological nutrition for farms.
+An agrochemical plant in the southeast U.S. maintained more than 150 stainless steel tanks, each about 30 feet tall.
+Their end product includes chemicals, fertilizers, seed treatments, and biological nutrition for farms.

 Grube said for years, the company was feeling the “stress of success” with more need than capacity.
 Several years ago, owners made technology a priority of operations.
 While they didn’t declare a move to Industry 4.0, their purchases and newly-implemented systems reflect a change.